-Maria comes from a devout Catholic family; her uncle was a priest, and she herself used to give catechetical instruction and play an active part in the life of her parish.
-“I believed that what I was giving the Lord in this way was more than enough,” says Sister Maria.
-But then her uncle was killed in a road accident, and in her grief and pain she sensed more and more that God was calling her, that He “wanted her for Himself,” as she puts it.
+Maria comes from a devout Catholic family.
+She used to participate in her parish and give catechetical instruction; her uncle was a priest.
+“I believed that what I was giving the Lord in this way was more than enough,” she says.
+But when her uncle was killed in an accident, she sensed in her grief and pain that God was calling her: that He “wanted her for Himself,” as she puts it.

-The convent has now become too small to accommodate any more young women, so the Sisters want to build on another wing with five additional cells.
-They do not have the money to do so, and so they have turned with confidence to ACN.
+Due to its popularity, the convent cannot accommodate any more women.
+The Sisters want to build an additional wing with five rooms, and since they do not have the money to do so, they have turned to ACN for help.

-We do not want any of these young women, who desire to give their lives totally to God, to have to be turned away for lack of resources, and so we are proposing to help with a contribution of $78,800.
+We do not want anyone turned away for lack of resources, so we propose a contribution of $78,800.

-Will you help fund the extension of this Carmelite convent in Uruguay, so that more women can embrace the life of prayer and service that it offers?
+Will you help fund the extension of this Uruguay convent, so that more women can embrace a life of prayer and service?

-We are sure they will gratefully remember you in their prayers.
+We are sure they will remember you in their prayers.